lumeland/lume.land/docs/core/searching.md

 ---
 title: Search and paginate
-description: Using the search and paginate helper to create dynamic pages.
+description: Using the search and paginate helpers to create dynamic pages.
 order: 8
 related:
   - /docs/core/multiple-pages/